Grant Opportunities

 For organizations that meet this requirement, our Board of Directors uses the following criteria to evaluate applications:

-• Ability to track the impact of the project or organization through reporting of results
+- Ability to track impact of the project or organization through reporting of results

-• Priority will be given to projects based in the following specific strategic locations: Kenya, Senegal, Uganda, the Philippines, New York City, Virginia, Maryland, or Washington, DC
+- Priority will be given to projects based in the following specific strategic locations: Kenya, Senegal, Uganda, New York City, Virginia, Maryland, or Washington, DC

-Application process opens in May.
-Applications accepted through our online grants portal.
+Application process opens by 30 April 2025.
+All applications are accepted through our online grants portal.
+Applications are due by 4 June 2025.

 New Applications